esl/MongooseIM/README.md

 MongooseIM
 ============
-MongooseIM (previously esl-jabberd) is Erlang Solutions' robust and efficient XMPP server aimed at large installations.
-Specifically designed for enterprise purposes, it is fault-tolerant and can utilize resources of multi-core CPUs.
+MongooseIM (previously esl-ejabberd) is Erlang Solutions' robust and efficient XMPP server aimed at large installations.
+Specifically designed for enterprise purposes, it is fault-tolerant, can utilize resources of multiple clustered machines and easily scale in need of more capacity (by just adding a box/VM).
 It provides support for WebSockets and reimplemented BOSH.

-Its home at GitHub is http://github.com/esl/mongooseIM.
+Its home at GitHub is http://github.com/esl/MongooseIM.

 Quickstart guide